ohmycloud/website/rst/manual.rst

 .. include:: manual/var_t_return.rst

-Future directions
+未来的方向
 ~~~~~~~~~~~~~~~~~

-Later versions of Nim can be more precise about the borrowing rule with
-a syntax like:
+Later versions of Nim can be more precise about the borrowing rule with a syntax like:

 .. code-block:: nim
   proc foo(other: Y; container: var X): var T from container

-Here ``var T from container`` explicitly exposes that the
-location is deviated from the second parameter (called
+Here ``var T from container`` explicitly exposes that the location is deviated from the second parameter (called 'container' in this case).
-'container' in this case).
-The syntax ``var T from p`` specifies a type
-``varTy[T, 2]`` which is incompatible with ``varTy[T, 1]``.
+The syntax ``var T from p`` specifies a type ``varTy[T, 2]`` which is incompatible with ``varTy[T, 1]``.

-Overloading of the subscript operator
+下标操作符重载
 -------------------------------------

 The ``[]`` subscript operator for arrays/openarrays/sequences can be overloaded.

-Multi-methods
+多方法
 =============

-**Note:** Starting from Nim 0.20, to use multi-methods one must explicitly pass
-``--multimethods:on`` when compiling.
+**Note:** Starting from Nim 0.20, to use multi-methods one must explicitly pass ``--multimethods:on`` when compiling.

 Procedures always use static dispatch.
-Multi-methods use dynamic
-dispatch.
-For dynamic dispatch to work on an object it should be a reference
+Multi-methods use dynamic dispatch.
+For dynamic dispatch to work on an object it should be a reference type.
-type.

 .. code-block:: nim
   type